WSGW (AM)

 WSGW (790 kHz) is a commercial AM radio station in Saginaw, Michigan, owned by Connoisseur Media.
 It simulcasts a news/talk radio format with sister station 100.5 WSGW-FM.
 The two stations identify themselves as "100.5 and 790 Newsradio WSGW".
 The studios are on Tittabawassee Road.

 By day, WSGW is powered at 5,000 watts.
-Aat night, to protect other stations on 790 AM from interference, it reduces power to 1,000 watts.
+At night, to protect other stations on 790 AM from interference, it reduces power to 1,000 watts.
 The station uses a directional antenna with a six-tower array.
 The transmitter is on Uncle Henry Road in Blumfield Township.

 Programming

 Weekdays on WSGW begin with The Morning Team, a news, entertainment, and information show hosted by Charlie Rood, Mike Percha, and Jonathan Dent.
 Veteran broadcaster Art Lewis hosts his own talk show in late mornings, featuring interviews with local newsmakers and phone calls from the public.
 Agriculture director Terry Henne hosts The Farm Show just before noon, focusing on local weather, market conditions, and agriculture news.
-The rest of the day, nationally syndicated programs include Markley, Van Camp and Robbins, The Sean Hannity Show, Our American Stories with Lee Habeeb, The Ramsey Show with Dave Ramsey, Coast to Coast AM with George Noory and America in the Morning with John Trout.
+The rest of the day, nationally syndicated programs include Markley, Van Camp and Robbins, The Sean Hannity Show, Joe Pags, The Ramsey Show with Dave Ramsey, Coast to Coast AM with George Noory and America in the Morning with John Trout.

 On weekends, WSGW air specialty shows on health, money, technology, the outdoors, farming and home repair.
 Weekend syndicated programs include The Kim Komando Show and Our American Stories with Lee Habeeb, as well as repeats of weekday shows.
+The station is the flagship station for Outdoor Magazine with Mike Avery, a Michigan-based hunting and fishing talk show, and also airs the Michigan-based travel show Behind the Mitten.
 Most hours begin with an update from CBS News Radio.

 WSGW airs play-by-play sports coverage of the Detroit Tigers and Detroit Red Wings.
 University of Michigan basketball games from the Michigan Sports Network also air on AM 790, while football games air on sister station FM 100.5.
 Conflicting sports games that would usually air on WSGW are sometimes moved to sister station WSGW-FM.
 Local minor league hockey team the Saginaw Spirit and Saginaw Valley State University athletics are also heard between the two stations.

 National and international news updates come from CBS News Radio and statewide news from the Michigan News Network.
 WSGW is also airs financial reports from Fox Business, agricultural news from Brownfield, and weather reports from Weatherology.